 This is when somebody transfers funds to somebody else, but before the transaction is confirmed, they manage to spend the funds again.
 Under normal circumstances, such an attempt would be prevented when all of the other miners on the network see it.
 Furthermore, because Proof of Work only allows devices to mine on one chain, the dishonest chain would simply be rejected.

 On the other hand, in a Proof of Stake model, it doesn't cost forgers any money to mine on multiple chains, possibly allowing somebody to successfully perform a double-spend.
 Which is otherwise known as the "'nothing at stake' problem?

-And that’s the end of my Proof of Work vs Proof of Stake guide!
+That’s the end of my Proof of Work VS Proof of Stake guide!
 If you have read it from start to finish, you should now have a good understanding of how each consensus mechanism works, and how they differ from one another.

 Proof of Work is the current way how to mine Ethereum, Bitcoin, Dash, and some other cryptocurrencies.
 However, you should now be fully aware of the many issues associated with Proof of Work.
 This includes the amount of electricity it requires, the centralization of power that mining pools now have, and the threats of a 51% attack.

 I have also listed some of the solutions that the Proof of Stake model brings to the cryptocurrency industry.
 However, as blockchain technology becomes more advanced, lots of other consensus algorithms are hitting the market, all with their pros and cons.